As Trump heads to border, Dems double down on ‘manufactured crisis’ claim

 On Tuesday, Trump underscored cases of Americans killed allegedly by illegal immigrants, including California police Cpl.
 Ronil Singh, who was murdered the day after Christmas -- allegedly by an illegal immigrant suspected of driving drunk.
 The suspect had multiple prior arrests, and Republicans have charged that California's sanctuary laws -- which prevent local law enforcement from cooperating with federal immigration authorities -- led to Singh's murder.

-"America’s heart broke the day after Christmas when a young police officer in California was savagely murdered in cold-blood by an illegal alien who just came across the border," Trump said.
+"America’s heart broke the day after Christmas when a young police officer in California was savagely murdered in cold blood by an illegal alien who just came across the border," Trump said.
 "The life of an American hero was stolen by someone who had no right to be in our country."

 He asked, “How much more American blood must be shed before Congress does its job?"